karki011/frontend-engineer-test/README.md

 1) A Typescript project (see notes about Typescript below).
 2) A `create-react-app` application using React 17 (see below for details).
 3) Stubbed files and components for completing the work.
-4) [Bulma CSS](https://bulma.io/documentation/) for very simple page styles.

 We want you to draw on your own experience and judgment when implementing these features.
 Please feel free to add libraries or change things as you see fit.
 We only have 2 technical requirements for your solution:

 1) All code submitted must be written in Javascript or Typescript
 2) You must use React as the app's component library.

 ## Instructions
 Please complete the following steps in order.
+As you are working through this test, we expect you to make tradeoffs given the time constraints.
+Please leave brief comments to explain your thinking and how you would do this differently if time weren't a constraint.

 1) Currently, the product table is receiving all of its data from a JSON file called `sample-data.json`.
    We would like to load this data from a mock API instead.
 Please execute the `npm run serve` command in your terminal to start the mock server and then implement a mechanism to send a GET request to: `http://localhost:8080/resources`.
    1) Consider using the (currently empty) `src/api` module to implement this logic.

+2) The page could use styling to improve the UX.
+   1) Please give every other row a variation in color.
+   2) Hovering on a row should highlight it a bit.

-2) It would be really nice if a user could filter the rows of the table based on some search criteria.
+3) It would be really nice if a user could filter the rows of the table based on some search criteria.
 Please add a search field above the table that will filter rows based on text input from the user.
    1) The solution should support partial matching for any piece of text in the table.
 For example, if I enter the string 'mpu', it should match the word 'Compute'.
    2) The search should match against ANY column of the table.
 To use the previous example, the string 'mpu' would  match 'Compute' in the Resource Type column and 'Accelerated Computing' in the Purpose column.
    3) Please try to make the search experience as pleasant for the user as possible while working within the time constraint.
 Perhaps the user doesn't want to see the table refreshing on every keystroke, or they might want to see a count of matched rows, or their search terms highlighted in the result.
 Again, use your best judgment, we don’t expect you to get to everything.

-3) The user needs to be able to share links to the page that include the search value.
-When loaded, these urls prepopulate the field and filter the table listing.

 ## Using Typescript
-We have provided you with a Typescript project because that is what we use a CloudZero.
+We have provided you with a Typescript project because that is what we use at CloudZero.
 But please know **we are not evaluating your knowledge of Typescript**, and writing typed Javascript is completely optional.
 - You should be able to write plain Javascript inside `.ts` files, without needing to specify types.
 - If you are creating React components, be sure to use the `.tsx` extension on files that contain JSX code
 - We have provided some useful typings around the API data in `types.ts` -- this should be helpful in providing some autocompletion for data objects
 - If you do prefer to work with Typescript, you may consider re-enabling the `strict` compiler flag in `tsconfig.json`

 # Getting Started with Create React App